michaelfeurstein/storyboard-language/README.md

 ---

-## A Language for Authoring Video-based Learning Units
+## A Language for Authoring Video-based Learning Content

 The idea of creating a language for video editing in general is not new.
 There are multiple projects available which tackle this challenge in different ways and details.
+The following sections highlights both the context of languages for authoring video and languages for authoring educational content.
+The intersection of both contexts creates the foundation towards a language for authoring video-based learning content.

-### Context: Video
+### Context: Languages for Authoring Video

 5 examples with excerpts and 2 examples without details.